AIA G702 Example (Filled Out)

 The reviewing party (Owner, Architect, or Authorized Representative) acknowledges receipt of this application and notes that the amounts and classifications above have been reviewed for accuracy based on available project records.
 This example is for educational purposes only and is not a replacement for official contract review procedures or the official AIA G702 form.

 This layout is provided as an AIA-style example only.
-It is not the official AIA G702 form and should not be used as a replacement for AIA’s copyrighted documents.
+It is not the official AIA G702 form and should not be used as a replacement for official AIA Contract Documents.

 How the Example Numbers Tie Together